Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 "No promises," she said.
 "We’ve found a spot to dig through the hull.
 No idea what’s on the far side."

-"Story of this whole day…" Conley grunted.
+"Story of this whole day..."
+Conley grunted.
 He sighed, stood up and gave Ray a complicated look. "...What *exactly* is Spears’ plan once we’re on the other side?"

 Ray shrugged.
 "He doesn’t have one.
 I don’t either."

 "Hey," Cook rapped the back of his hand against Conley’s chest.
 "Whatever happens, it beats spendin’ the rest of our lives hidin’ in a hole suckin’ down Hot."

-"...I really wish you weren't right about that…" Conley muttered.
+"...I really wish you weren't right about that..."
+Conley muttered.
 He tapped the end of his spear nervously on the deck, then turned to Holly.
 "How’re you doing, Chase?"

 Holly was sitting on her ammo cans again.
 That seemed to be her default mode at the moment: Waiting patiently for whatever happened next.
 "Don’t worry about me," she said.
-She looked… serene, Ray decided.
+She looked... serene, Ray decided.
 As though she was totally at peace with whatever the future held.

 "Choi?"